 Distance from London to Johannesburg: 5642 miles

-Business Class flights to Johannesburg
+Airlines with Business Class Flights to Johannesburg

-British Airways flies from Heathrow to Johannesburg twice daily with a combination of A380s and Boeing 747s.
+British Airways offers business class flights from Heathrow to Johannesburg twice daily with a combination of A380s and Boeing 747s.
 The airline’s Club World experience for Business Class customers includes a lie-flat bed with adjustable headrest and lumbar support, plus power points for charging electronics and a 10.4″ entertainment screen loaded with movies, TV shows and music.
 Bedding is provided by luxury British retailer The White Company and features a soft, large pillow, a super-soft woven day blanket and a padded mattress topper.
 The amenity kit is also designed by The White Company and contains products from the retailer’s Restore & Relax Spa Collection.
 At the airport you’ll enjoy dedicated check-in, fast-track security and priority boarding, plus a complimentary spa treatment and access to the airline’s Business Class lounge at Heathrow.

 Virgin Atlantic is also a popular choice, operating a 787 Dreamliner equipped with the airline’s Upper Class suites.
 Each suite has a lie-flat bed, power point and seat-back TV, plus you’ll be given a sleep suit to change into when you’re ready to sleep.
 A highlight of flying with Virgin Atlantic is the complimentary chauffeur-driven car service that will whisk you to and from the airport in style.
 All Upper Class guests also have access to the airline’s trendy Clubhouses at Heathrow and Johannesburg airports.
 The Johannesburg Clubhouse captures the earthy tones of the African landscape and features showers, luggage storage and a business centre.
 You’ll also be able to enjoy South African wines and help yourself to a selection of complimentary drinks and snacks.